amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 problems with partitioned tables can be traced to.
 The backend code relies on the plancache module which hosts the plan caching logic.
-When presented with the parse tree of a query, its job is to figure out if a plan matching the query already exists and if one does, check if it's still valid by acquiring read locks all the relations that it scans.
+When presented with the parse tree of a query, its job is to figure out if a plan matching the query already exists and if one does, check if it's still valid by acquiring read locks on all the relations that it scans.
 If any of the relations has changed since the plan was created, this validation step (the locking) detects those changes and triggers replanning.